emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 To develop this project, I worked on a team along with two developers.

+You can check out the clickable prototype <a href="https://www.figma.com/proto/kwAki4HSqPpYMkdCXjVQXh/Podcaster?node-id=0%3A1&viewport=245%2C302%2C0.04&scaling=scale-down&starting-point-node-id=318%3A1091&show-proto-sidebar=1" target="_blank">here.</a>

 <strong>THE PROBLEM</strong> - <i>Macedonian podcasts are hard to discover</i>

 There are over 70 podcasts by Macedonian creators on a wide variety of topics: business, fashion, music, books, politics, studies - you name it.
 However, there is no way to discover them since they are scattered on numerous platforms.